 Further there were no significant or material orders passed by the Regulators orCourts or Tribunals impacting the going concern status and company's operation in future.

 7. CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conservation of energy technology absorption foreignexchange earnings and outgo as required to be disclosed under Section 134 (3)(m) of the CompaniesAct 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is provided inAnnexure-'I' to this report forming an integral part of this report.
+The information regarding conservation of energy technology absorption foreignexchange earnings and outgo as prescribed under Sub-section (3)(m) of Section 134 of theCompanies Act 2013 read with Companies (Accounts) Rules 2014 is provided in Annexure- Ito the Board's Report.

 8. RESEARCH AND DEVELOPMENT

-The information regarding Research & Development as required under Section 134(3)(m) of the Companies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules2014 is provided in Annexure-'I' to this report forming an integral part of this report.
+The information regarding Research & Development as prescribed under Sub-section(3)(m) of Section 134 of the Companies Act 2013 read with Companies (Accounts) Rules2014 is provided in Annexure- I to the Board's Report.